hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 In the `EnhancedKeystoreLoader`:

 1. During the `scan()` phase, the private `tssEncryptionKey` will be loaded from disk if present.
-2. During the `generate()` phase, if the private `tssEncryptionKey` is not present:
+2. During the `generate()` phase,
+   1. if the private `tssEncryptionKey` is not present:
       1. Create a new public/private key pair.
       2. Write the private key to disk.
+   2. if the private `tssEncryptionKey` is present:
+      1. Create the `BlsPublicKey` from the private key.

-At the end of loading cryptography, the `KeysAndCerts` record will be in one of two states:
+At the end of loading cryptography, both the `BlsPrivateKey` and `BlsPublicKey` will be in memory and the private key will be on disk.

-1. The private `tssEncryptionKey` is loaded from disk and there is no public `tssEncryptionKey`.
-2. The private and public `tssEncryptionKey` were generated, are present, and match each other.

 #### TssBaseService Initialization

-At the initialization of the `TssBaseService` the loaded public/private `tssEncryptionKey` will be provided.
-The private key will always be provided, but the public key may be null.
-There are three scenarios:
+At the initialization of the `TssBaseService` the private `tssEncryptionKey` loaded from disk and matching public key will be provided.
+There are two scenarios:

-1. The public `tssEncryptionKey` is provided indicating a new key-pair was generated.
+1. The provided `BlsPublicKey` for the loaded `BlsPrivateKey` is already in the state.
+   1. This is the happy path and the `TssBaseService` can continue as normal.
+2. The state does not have a `BlsPublicKey` for this node or the provided `BlsPublicKey` does not match the `BlsPublicKey` in the state for this node:
    1. Once execution is live, a `TssEncryptionKeyTransaction` will need to be sent periodically until the state reflects the correct public key.
-2. The public `tssEncryptionKey` is not provided indicating only the private key was loaded from disk.
-   1. If there is no public key in the state, or the public key in the state does not match the loaded private key, a new public/private `tssEncryptionKey` will need to be generated through a call back to `CryptoStatic.java` to generate the key and persist the new private key to disk.
-The new public key will need to be distributed to the rest of the network as in `1.1` above.
-   2. If the public key in the state matches the loaded private key, all is good.

-At the end of the `TssBaseService` initialization there will be two outcomes:

-1. The public key in the state matches the private key and the `TssBaseService` is ready to execute normally.
-2. At the start of `TssBaseService` execution, it needs to update the public key on the network and cannot perform its normal execution until the public key has been gossiped, handled, and updated in the state.
+The `TssBaseService` cannot continue execution as normal.

 #### TssBaseService Start Of Execution